Gender role: Feminism and women's rights

 Throughout the 20th century, women in the United States saw a dramatic shift in social and professional aspirations and norms.
 Following the Women's Suffrage Movement of the late-nineteenth century, which resulted in the passage of the Nineteenth Amendment allowing women to vote, and in combination with conflicts in Europe, WWI and WWII, women found themselves shifted into the industrial workforce.
-During this time, women were expected to take up industrial jobs and support the troops abroad through the means of domestic industry.
+During this time, women were expected to take up industrial jobs and support the troops abroad through domestic industry.
 Moving from "homemakers" and "caregivers", women were now factory workers and "breadwinners" for the family.

-However, after the war, men returned home to the United States and women, again, saw a shift in social and professional dynamics.
+However, after the war, men returned home to the United States, and women, again, saw a shift in social and professional dynamics.
 With the reuniting of the nuclear family, the ideals of American Suburbia boomed.
 Throughout the 1950s and 1960s, middle-class families moved in droves from urban living into newly developed single-family homes on former farmland just outside major cities.
-Thus established what many modern critics describe as the "private sphere".
+Thus, established what many modern critics describe as the "private sphere".
 Though frequently sold and idealized as "perfect living", many women had difficulty adjusting to the new "private sphere".
 Writer Betty Friedan described this discontent as "the feminine mystique".
-The "mystique" was derived from women equipped with the knowledge, skills, and aspirations of the workforce, the "public sphere", who felt compelled whether socially or morally to devote themselves to the home and family.
+The "mystique" was derived from women equipped with the knowledge, skills, and aspirations of the workforce, the "public sphere", who felt compelled, whether socially or morally, to devote themselves to the home and family.

-One major concern of feminism, is that women occupy lower-ranking job positions than men, and do most of the housework.
+One major concern of feminism is that women occupy lower-ranking job positions than men and do most of the housework.
 A recent (October 2009) report from the Center for American Progress, "The Shriver Report: A Woman's Nation Changes Everything" tells us that women now make up 48% of the US workforce and "mothers are breadwinners or co-breadwinners in a majority of families" (63.3%, see figure 2, page 19 of the Executive Summary of The Shriver Report).

 Louise Weiss along with other Parisian suffragettes in 1935.
 The newspaper headline reads "The Frenchwoman Must Vote".